financenerd/financenerd.github.io/_posts/2019-12-24-My-investment-strategy.md

 - Finally, both to limit complexity and for professional reasons, no active investing and no individual stocks at this time
   - Instead, I will rely on [ETFs](https://www.investopedia.com/terms/e/etf.asp)
   >What are ETFs?
   >ETFs are "indexed funds", collections of stocks that mimic large indices such as the S&P500.
 Easily put, by owning an ETF you own a portion of ALL stocks of that index.
-This means you avoid the complexity and costs associated to buying and keeping track of all these stocks, and buy 1 ETF instead.
-E.g., by buying an ETF indexing the S&P500, which contain the largest 500 US companies, you are essentially buying these 500 companies at once.
-ETFs not only reduce complexity and effort, they are also typically passively managed, and thus extremely low-cost and efficient.
+This means you avoid the complexity and costs associated to buying and keeping track of all these stocks.
+E.g., by buying an ETF indexing the S&P500, which contains the largest 500 US companies, you are essentially buying these 500 companies at once.
+ETFs not only reduce complexity and effort to achieve excellent levels of diversification, they are also typically passively managed, and thus extremely low-cost and efficient.

 ## Asset allocation, fund selection, and fund placement